aalsayegh/nautobot-topology-views/README.md

 Support to filter on name, location, tag and device role.
 Options to export to xml (for draw.io/diagrams.net) or png.

-> **Note**: This app was originally developed for NetBox and has been converted to Nautobot 3.1.3.
+> **Note**: This Nautobot app is a port of [Netbox Topology Views](https://github.com/netbox-community/netbox-topology-views).
+>
+> Original authors: @mattieserver and netbox-community members.
+> Full list available at https://github.com/netbox-community/netbox-topology-views/graphs/contributors
+>
+> Modifications:
+> - Ported to Nautobot
+> - Minor UI tweaks

 ## Preview